Who We Are

 Jadzia Floyd is an interdisciplinary artist currently studying visual arts in Chicago, IL.
 Although her main passion is drawing she works with a wide range of media from print, fiber, sculpture and performing arts.
 Her work often addresses race, culture and social justice.

 She is an Insight Facilitator and Team Illustrator with Two Gems Consulting Services where she conducts small project evaluations and supports larger projects with data collection and management during her breaks from school.

-She is an Insight Facilitator supporting participatory process analysis and representing TGCS, Equity Matters and BYI High School at workshops, meetings and conferences during her breaks from school.
+Talia Floyd is an art teacher and occassional Insight Facilitator supporting participatory process analysis and representing TGCS, Equity Matters and BYI High School at workshops, meetings and conferences during her breaks from school.